surjsingh/surjsingh.github.io/content/_index.md

 ---
-title: "Cloud & Devops"
+title: "Devops & Cloud"
 featured_image: '/images/Devops-1.jpg'
-description: "Better together."
+description: "|Better together.."
 ---
 Welcome to my blog with some of my work in progress.
 You can read some of the articles below.